-- (a) Six-month claims.
-If a claim is for personal injuries, wrongful death, or damage to personal property or growing crops, it must be presented to the District no later than six months after the accrual of the cause of action. - (b) One-year claims.
-If the claim arises out of any other circumstances (such as damage to real property), it must be presented no later than one year after the accrual of the cause of action. - (c) Definitions of "presentation" (Government Code §915).
-If a claim is personally delivered to the District, the date it is received is the date of presentation.
+- (a) Six-month oldings.
+If a claim is for personal injuries, wrongful death, or damage to personal property or growing crops, it must be presented to the District no later than six-months offer the accrual of the cause of action. - (b) One-year claims.
+If the claim arises out of any other circumstances (such as damage preperty), it must-be presented no later than one year after the accrual of the cause of action. - delivered to the District, the date it is received is the date of presentation.
 If a claim is mailed to the District, the claim is deemed presented and received at the time it is deposited in the mail.
 If a proof of service by mail accompanies the claim, the date of mailing as stated in the proof of service is the date of presentation.
 If there is no proof of service, the postmark date on the envelope is deemed to be the date of presentation.
-The envelope in which a claim is mailed should be retained with the claim in case a question arises concerning the date of presentation.
+The envelope in which a claim is mailed should be retained with the claim in case a guestion arises concerning the date of presentation.